Curriculum Statements of intent, implementation and impact

 - provide a set of values to prepare them for life beyond our school

 - develop the behaviours learners need to succeed

 In addition to this, it is our intent to ensure that our curriculum goes beyond the experiences of the classroom to ensure that our children are exposed to the richest and most varied opportunities that we can provide.

-Our English curriculum is taught through the novel study approach, using different books every half term to generate unique writing opportunities.
+Our English curriculum is taught through the novel study approach, using different books to generate unique writing opportunities.
 Books are chosen to both stimulate and challenge the children leading to high quality writing outcomes.
 Books are changed every six to ten weeks allowing the children to experience a wide variety of authors and writing styles.

 Reading and Phonics